Australian feral camel: Tourism

+The Great Australian Camel Race was an event held in 1988 to recognise the positive effect that camels had on the development of the nation.
+There are also two popular camel racing events in Central Australia, the Camel Cup in Alice Springs and the Uluru Camel Cup at Uluru Camel Tours at Uluru.

 Culls

 Northern Territory cull, 2009

 Drought conditions in Australia during the first decade of the 21st century (the "Millennium drought") were particularly harsh, leading to thousands of camels dying of thirst in the outback.
-The problem of invading camels searching for water became great enough for the Northern Territory Government to plan to kill as many as 6,000 camels that had become a nuisance in the community of Docker River, 500 km south west of Alice Springs in the Northern Territory, where the camels were causing severe damage in their search for food and water.
+The problem of invading camels searching for water became great enough for the Northern Territory Government to plan to kill as many as 6,000 camels that had become a nuisance in the community of Docker River, 500 km south west of Alice Springs, where the camels were causing severe damage in their search for food and water.
 The planned cull was reported internationally and drew a strong reaction.